 Currently, under our province’s COIVD-19 restriction, wedding ceremonies are rather uncomplicated and uneventful.
 Wouldn’t you agree?
 I mean, a gathering of five is easy-peasy, right?
 But believe me, they weren’t always this way!

-Full disclosure, these tips come to me easily, simply because I’ve been a wedding planner for over ten years.
+Full disclosure, this stuff comes to me easily, simply because I’ve been a wedding planner for over ten years.
 I’ve learned by trial and error…. so what I’m saying, I guess, is… I’ve done all the hard research for you!
 You’re welcome!
 But seriously, these tips are just a guideline!
-Regardless of what you do for your ceremony, it’ll be perfect for you, I’m sure!
+Regardless of what you do for your ceremony, it’ll be perfect for you, I’m sure of it.

 - First and foremost; I can’t say this one enough.
 Have a ceremony rehearsal… don’t avoid it.
 You won’t regret it.
 This will show everyone in your wedding party what their roll is and that makes the day so much easier (especially for your wedding planner!).